 Josh Weeks

-Associate Story Fellow working with NCACE and mentored by Professor Haidy Geismar at University College London.
+Story Fellow working with NCACE and mentored by Professor Haidy Geismar at University College London.

 Dr Josh Weeks is a writer and researcher from Monmouthshire, South Wales.
 He recently completed a PhD on the Chilean author Roberto Bolaño at the University of Amsterdam, where he was also a 2022 Finishing Fellow.
 His work has appeared in the Financial Times, TLS, Wellcome Collection, and LA Review of Books.